sahithyandev/s2/src/content/docs/program-construction/10-object-oriented-paradigm.md

 Different kinds of objects interact with each other.
 Usually bad for performance but can be used to solve problems that cannot be solved in procedural approach.

-### Class

-A template for a object, giving information about state and actions.
-State of an object is represented by variables and actions are represented by methods.

-The class definition contains a `constructor` method which is a special static method used to instantiate objects.

-In Java, inside methods, `this` keyword is used to refer to the current object instance.
-Other languages might have different keywords.

 ### Encapsulation

-An object should have everything to do everything it should do.
-Also should do everything it should do.

-For example, a `NotificationPushManager` should handle all aspects of pushing notifications internally without relying on external classes.
+Internal data should be hidden from outside.
+Reduces too much coupling between 2 classes.

+Achivied through private fields and methods.

 ### Inheritance

-Inheritance allows a child class to inherit properties and methods from its parent class.
+Allows a child class to inherit properties and methods from its parent class.
 Promotes code reusability and extensibility.

 For example, `Dog` class can inherit from an `Animal` class, gaining its